TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Modify Usage Plan
-- Modify a usage plan.
+- Modifies a usage plan.
 - If you modify the quota period unit to 'None', the request quota usage of the connected API keys is initialized.

 #### Request